kauffmanes/cis275-course/content/week2/2-images.md

   <figcaption>This cat was rescued from the streets of Pittsburgh and now lives in a house downtown.</figcaption>
 </figure>
 ```

+Things are getting more complicated... don't try to memorize every detail!
+Use your book as a reference.
+Practicing often will cause you to learn them.

 <!--
 # Recap
 Things are getting more complicated... don't try to memorize every detail!
 Use your book as a reference.
 Practicing often will cause you to learn them.